 Education, outreach and student mentoring

 Our education program is multifaceted, and includes student mentorship and employment, community, collegiate, and K12 education, and technical training programs.
-We are affiliated with the Environmental Resources Engineering department at Humboldt State University, and work closely with faculty in Environmental Science and Management, Environmental Systems, Economics, and Forestry.
-Each year, we train undergraduate docents to be energy educators, who then support our programming for over 500 local youth in 4th-12th grades.
-We offer seasonal research employment for undergraduate and graduate students at HSU, and three graduate fellowships.
+We are affiliated with the Environmental Resources Engineering department at Cal Poly Humboldt, and work closely with faculty in Environmental Science and Management, Environmental Systems, Economics, and Forestry.
+We offer seasonal research employment for undergraduate and graduate students at Humboldt, and three graduate fellowships.
 Through the Sustainable Futures Speaker Series, we bring clean energy innovators to campus to share their expertise and encourage cross-disciplinary collaborations.
 We have developed specialized training programs and built hydrogen fuel cell testing equipment for high schools across the United States and university research programs worldwide.
 We have provided hydrogen and fuel cell safety and awareness training to transit agencies, first responders, and citizen groups nationwide.
 And, in cooperation with Lighting Global and CLASP, we provide training for solar product test labs around the globe.